paddyfed/movies-movies-movies/README.md

 You will need an API Read Access Token from [https://www.themoviedb.org/](https://www.themoviedb.org/)

 Code repository is on GitHub: [https://github.com/paddyfed/movies-movies-movies](https://github.com/paddyfed/movies-movies-movies)
-Clone the repository and navigate to the repository folder in the terminal Run `npm install`
+Clone the repository and navigate to the repository folder in the terminal
+Run `npm install`
-Copy the API Read Access Token to `PUBLIC_API_ACCESS_TOKEN` in a .env file Add `https://api.themoviedb.org/` to `PUBLIC_API_URL` in the .env file Run `npm run dev` and the site should be up and running on `localhost:4321/movies-movies-movies`
+Copy the API Read Access Token to `PUBLIC_API_ACCESS_TOKEN` in a .env file
+Add `https://api.themoviedb.org/` to `PUBLIC_API_URL` in the .env file
+Run `npm run dev` and the site should be up and running on `localhost:4321/movies-movies-movies`
+If deploying to GitHub Pages, update the `site` and `base` settings in `astro.config.mjs`

 ## Site Tree